Why the 1990s Was the Best Time to Be Irish – Ireland’s Golden Decade

 Great Pub Environments & Craic

 The pubs of the 90s were really something special.
 Smoke in the air, full and empty pint glasses lined up on the pub counters on busy nights, live music in the corner, and laughter ringing out long into the night.
-The day drinker would sometimes morph into the night drinker when the craic was 90! (an Irish expression in case you've never heard it before)
+I’ve written elsewhere about the kind of pub atmosphere you can still find in places like Tralee today, but it’s never quite the same as it was back then.

 It wasn’t polished or staged for Instagram, it was real, messy but brilliant craic.
 I had some great days perched on the high stool, the intention of only having a few and going home, long forgotten.